chris-greening/greening/README.md

 # 🌱 Greening

-**Greening** is an opinionated, full-stack project automation tool for solo developers and creative coders.
+`greening` is an opinionated, full-stack project automation tool for solo developers and creative coders.

 With just a few commands, you can scaffold a production-ready Python package — complete with docs, tests, GitHub Actions workflows, PyPI packaging, and an auto-deployed GitHub Pages site.
 No boilerplate.
 No setup hell.
 Just instant polish.

 ---

-## 🤔 Why Greening?
+## 🤔 Why `greening`?

 Most devs never ship their tools — not because the code isn’t good, but because the surrounding friction is too high: